JeremyPansier/JavaEE_website/README.md

 ### Starting the server

-Go to the bin folder of wildfly and run:
+Go to the bin folder of WildFly and run:

 For Linux     | For Windows    | For a remote Linux server
 ------------- | -------------- | ---